@graphql-ts/schema

 that fails, an error will be thrown at runtime.

-You might have noticed that graphql.interfaceField
+You might have noticed that g.interfaceField

 was used instead of

 for the fields on the interfaces.
-This is because
+This is because interfaces

-fields on an interface don't need define resolvers.
+interface don't need define resolvers.

 Even though interfaces don't contain field implementations, you may still